 FOR INITIAL VISAS APPLIED FOR ON OR AFTER 9th JULY 2012.

 The applicant must have been granted a total of five years stay in the UK as the spouse or partner of a British Citizen.
-As from October 2013 they must have passed the Life in the UK Test and English speaking & listening to at least B1 standard.
+As from October 2013 they must have passed the Life in the UK Test and English to at least B1 standard.
 One year's worth of the financial requirement must also be met.
 If a person does not meet the test requirements they can continue to apply for further leave to remain until they have lawfully lived in the UK for 10 years when an application for ILR can be made under the prevailing long residency rules.

 The Borders, Citizenship and Immigration Act (Chapter 11) received Royal Assent on 21st July 2009.
 In addition to making changes to Customs and Passport control arrangements changes to the path to British Citizenship have been introduced which became effective in July 2011 two years after the Act was passed.
 It is intended that indefinite leave to remain in the UK will be replaced by a probationary citizenship category of leave to remain.